gazebosim/gazebo-classic/examples/stand_alone/transporter/README.md

 # Run

-1. Start Gazebo from a termnial
+1. Start Gazebo from a terminal
 >~~~~
->gazebo worlds/transporter.world
+gazebo worlds/transporter.world
 >~~~~
 1. Using the GUI, place and object, such as a sphere, at the origin.
 1. In a new terminal, run the transporter